GG-Muniz/FlavorLab/backend/tests/COMPREHENSIVE_TEST_SUITE_SUMMARY.md

 ## 🚀 **Ready for Production**

-The FlavorLab backend MVP now has a **production-ready test suite** that provides:
+The HealthLab backend MVP now has a **production-ready test suite** that provides:

 - **High Confidence**: Comprehensive validation of all components
 - **Reliability**: Automated testing prevents regressions